ultrahorizon/UH-VPN-Docs/source/simple-setup.rst

   :width: 600
   :alt: Create Group Page

-If you're using UH VPN for personal use, go ahead and click the "Free Plan" button, if you'd like access to advanced features such as custom app branding, unlimited devices and more, then choose premium.
+If you're just using UH VPN for personal use, go ahead and click the "Free Plan" button.
+However, if you'd like access to advanced features such as custom app branding, unlimited devices and more, then choose the premium plan.
 A breakdown of the options can be seen on the `Creating Groups`_ docs page.

 Choose an appropriate name for the group E.g. Personal and then leave the timeout set at 86400.
 Then press the "Submit" button and the group will be created.